 (1) In first half 2020 and in 2019, we repurchased principal on our 2015 Term Loan Facility, which was trading at a discount and recognized a gain, net of the write-off of related deferred loan costs.
-In first half 2020, we repurchased a total of \$23.9 million of principal in open market transactions for an aggregate price of \$16.0 million and recognized a related net gain of \$7.8 million.
+In first half 2020, we repurchased a total of \$23.9 million.
+In 2019, we repurchased a total of \$147.7 million of principal in open market transactions for an aggregate price of \$16.0 million and recognized a related net gain of \$7.8 million.
 In 2019, we repurchased a total of \$147.7 million of principal in open market transactions for an aggregate purchase price of \$104.6 million and recognized a related net gain of \$42.3 million.
 In connection with the Refinancing Transaction, we repaid in full outstanding borrowings under our 2015 Term Loan Facility, in the amount of \$1,431.4 million and recognized a non-cash loss on early retirement of debt of \$4.2 million from the write-off of deferred loan costs and expenses related to the original issuance discount associated with our 2015 Term Loan Facility.
-In first half of 2021, we recognized a non-cash loss on early retirement of debt of \$2.2 million from the write-off of deferred loan costs and expense related to the original issuance discount associated with our Term Loan Facility.
+In first half of 2021, we recognized a non-cash loss on early retirement of debt of \$2.2 million from the write-off of deferred loan costs and expense related to the original issuance discount associated with our 2015 Term Loan Facility.